-Action point & Key Priority Description of issue and rationale Planned actions and strategies Timescale and Checkpoints Summary of Key People 10 ACS Q27 (p103), Q45, Q47 (p129) PSS Q23 (p154) Working from home 75%F and 80%M academic staff agreed that Covid had had an adverse impact on work-life balance.
+Actio Prior Description of issue and rationale Planned actions and strategies T Tir mescale and Checkpoints Summary of Key People 10 (p103), Q45, Q47 (p129) PSS Q23 (p154) Working from home 75%F and 80%M academic staff agreed that Covid had had an adverse impact on work-life balance.
 However, remote working was cited positively as providing flexibility by 30 females (57%), 17 males and 6 Unknown.
-From 2022, we have returned to an in-campus policy, but comments in survey suggest working from home possibility will also be welcome.
-The EDI Committee previously developed a draft 'core hours' policy document but this was rejected by staff as overly prescriptive and inhibiting flexible working patterns] Will also build on lessons learned from PS implementation of University Home-working framework for PS staff, for staff and students, incorporating wider use of the scheduled email facility in Outlook and reinforcing student expectations of response times occurring within core hours/48 hours of email receipt.
-Start Date: September 2023 for distribution by: July 2024 HoSo, EDI Lead, EDI Committee, PS EDI subgroup
+From 2022, we have returned to an in-campus policy, but comments in survey suggest working from home possibility will also be welcome. (i) HoDs adapt welcome strategy for international colleagues to meet departmental specificity.
+HoSo, EDI Committee and PS EDI Subgroup to develop a hybrid working policy, using experiences from 2022-23, the first year with on-campus policy after Covid.
+Will also build on lessons learned from PS implementation of University Home-working framework for PS staff, for staff and students, incorporating wider use of the scheduled email facility in Outlook and reinforcing student expectations of response times occurring within core hours/48 hours of email receipt.
+Start Date: September 2023 for distribution by: July 2024 HoSo, EDI Lead, EDI Committee, PS EDI subgroup The EDI Committee previously developed a draft 'core hours' policy document but this was rejected by staff as overly prescriptive and inhibiting flexible working patterns] Policy to be distributed across all SALC departments and through student networks.